-Science has shown that sleep is essential for all sorts of vital bodily functions, restoring energy and also allowing the brain to process new information it has taken in while awake.
-Sleep allows us to think clearly, react quickly and control our emotions.
+Science has shown that sleep is essential for all sorts of vital bodily functions, restoring energy and allowing the brain to process new information it has taken in while awake.
+Sleep allows us to think clearly, react quickly, and control our emotions.

 It’s especially important to get the right amount of sleep when you’re pregnant as it will keep your immune system healthy (at a time when it’s suppressed) to support your pregnancy.
 It will also allow your blood vessels to restore themselves (when they are under increased pressure from all the extra blood flowing around your body) to help your baby grow.
 And sleep controls how your body reacts to insulin too, regulating your blood sugar levels and decreasing your risk of gestational diabetes.

 Don’t start worrying about this too much – after all stress itself can stop you from falling asleep.
 Just do your best to spend at least eight hours in bed with the aim of getting as much sleep as you can.
 If you find yourself only getting seven hours of sleep each night, don’t get discouraged — just do what feels right for your body and your baby, and everything will be fine.

 Finding it difficult to sleep when pregnant isn’t always something you can control.
 There are many reasons why your sleep may seem different during pregnancy.
 Here are five of the most common ones: